imalfect/fomosniper/README.md

     }
   },
   "wallet": {
-    "privateKey": "0x0000000000000000000000000000000000000000" // the private key of the wallet to be used with the sniper bot, ensure it begins with 0x
+    // the private key of the wallet to be used with the sniper bot, ensure it begins with 0x "privateKey": "0x0000000000000000000000000000000000000000" },
-  },
   "bot": {
-    "purchaseAmount": "69000000000000000000", // wei amount to use for purchasing each token, 1 kasplex L2 kaspa is equal to 10^18 wei
+    // wei amount to use for purchasing each token, 1 kasplex L2 kaspa is equal to 10^18 wei "purchaseAmount": "69000000000000000000",
-    "slippageBps": 300, // slippage setting in bps (how much less you're willing to receive in case your transaction gets frontrun, 3-10% is a safe setting considering many snipers running)
+    // slippage setting in bps (how much less you're willing to receive in case your transaction gets frontrun
+    // 3-10% is a safe setting considering many snipers running) "slippageBps": 300,
-    "gasBribeBps": 2000 // EIP-1559 priority fee BPS, in case more transactions get included in the same block as yours, the one with the higher fee will get "executed" first, set to 20% as default (bps taken from base gas fee)
+    // EIP-1559 priority fee BPS
+    // in case more transactions get included in the same block as yours, the one with the higher fee will get "executed" first,
+    // set to 20% as default (bps taken from base gas fee) "gasBribeBps": 2000
   }
 }
 ```